brevzin/cpp_proposals/2287_designated_base/designated-base.md

 # Revision History

+[@P2287R2] proposed only allowing indirectly initializing members using the designated syntax.
+R3 additionally allows directly initializing base class subobjects *without* a designator.
+Also adds an implementation.

 [@P2287R1] proposed a novel way of naming base classes, as well as a way for naming indirect non-static data members.
 This revision _only_ supports naming direct or indirect non-static data members, with no mechanism to name base classes.
 Basically only what Matthias suggested.

 [@P2287R0] proposed a single syntax for a _designated-initializer_ that identifies a base class.
 Based on a reflector suggestion from Matthias Stearn, this revision extends the syntax to allow the brace-elision version of _designated-initializer_: allow naming indirect non-static data members as well.
 Also actually correctly targeting EWG this time.